leftshiftone/explicit/README.md

 ````

 ## Features
-Features defines static entities which can be used in the entity resolution expression.
+Features defines static entities which can be used in an ECL expression.

 For example: first($currency, $defaultCurrency)